 [1:17:58] My salary David is the wealth of knowledge and joy and experience I will get working with farmers and community health networks which is priceless.

-[1:18:12] Price was a little higher.
+[1:18:12] Although I wish the price was a little higher.

 [1:18:30] Speaking of priceless.

-[1:19:10] This is a bold New Direction.
+[1:19:10] This is a bold new direction.

-[1:19:11] Until then let me finish this this is ashes ashes we hope to hear from you soon.
+[1:19:11] Let me finish!
+This is Ashes Ashes, we hope to hear from you soon.